embeddedartistry/athena-bootloader/README.md

-Ariadne-Bootloader for Arduino and WizNet W5100
+Ariadne Bootloader for Arduino and WizNet W5100
 ===============================================

 Bootloader for Arduino with Ethernet
 ------------------------------------
-This is a beta stage bootloader for Arduino Ethernet board and the regular Arduino (Uno, Duemilanove /w Atmega 328) with Ethernet Shield.
+This is a beta stage bootloader for Arduino Ethernet board and the regular Arduino with Ethernet Shield.
 It is based on previous unfinished work by the Arduino developers.
 The bootloader implements a TFTP server on the Arduino board and flashing works using any regular TFTP client.